stable-packages/store/README.md

 It will be added to the `processedVersions` argument of the [`StoreOptions#initializer()`](#StoreOptionsinitializer) after it is being called.

-When specifying as a string (recommended), it must be in this format: `major.minor.patch`.
+When specified as a string (recommended), it must be in this format: `major.minor.patch`.

 When there is a mix of string and numeric versions across different versions of your library,